 A Guide for Caregivers is drawn from the wisdom of many caregivers and we have taken their advice.
 The book is full of short, easy-to-read sections paced with wisdom and a practical eye for solutions that work.
 The book is designed to let readers jump in almost anywhere and explore at their own pace.
 This is another book that’s terrific for small-group discussion.

-Sadly, it is estimated that 41,400 deaths from breast cancer (40,920 women and 480 men) will occur this year.
+Sadly, it is estimated that 41,400 deaths from breast cancer (40,920 women and 480 men) will occur .
 Breast cancer is the second most common cause of death from cancer in women in the United States, after lung cancer.
-However, since 1989, the number of women who have died of breast cancer has steadily decreased thanks to early detection and treatment improvements. survival rates for both black women and white women have increased, but are 10% lower for black women.
-(More information on this at Cancer.net)
+However, since 1989, the number of women who have died of breast cancer has steadily decreased thanks to early detection and treatment improvements.
+Survival rates for both black women and white women have increased, but are 10% lower for black women.

 Read the Spirit Books and Front Edge Publishing are proud to publish two books that assist patients, family members, friends and other loved ones as they cope with the devastating news of a fatality.